 These are an excellent tool that can be used to take positions on underlying assets, converting fixed liabilities to Floating, hedging of Interest Rate RiskInterest Rate RiskThe risk of an asset's value changing due to interest rate volatility is known as interest rate risk.
 It either makes the security non-competitive or makes it more valuable. , and many more.

 Like every financial process has advantages and disadvantages, this process has them too.
 Let us analyze the benefits of managing derivatives contracts first.

 - These are used to hedge any unforeseen risk and are used by both Corporates and Banks.
 Banks actively use Derivative Contracts to hedge their risk, which can arise on account of long term assets in the form of loans and long term liabilities in the form of deposits.

 - These are essential for market-making purposes as well.

 - These are an ideal tool for taking high leverage trades without actually taking a position in those assets as the amount of investment in Derivative Contract is very minimal compared to the actual underlying asset.

-- Another disadvantage is they lead to excessive speculation in the market and at times the complicated nature of such derivative Instruments can lead to losses beyond the capacity of the Business leading to bankruptcy, etc.
+- Another disadvantage of managing derivatives contracts is they lead to excessive speculation in the market, and at times the complicated nature of such derivative Instruments can lead to losses beyond the capacity of the Business, leading to bankruptcy, etc.

-This has been a guide to What are Derivatives Contracts and its Meaning.
-Here we discuss the examples of derivatives contracts & features along with types, advantages, and disadvantages.
+This has been a guide to what are Derivatives Contracts.
+We explain its types along with examples, characteristics, advantages and disadvantages.
 You can learn more about excel modeling from the following articles –